dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmPatientVerificationFetchSize)"
     "
+    .. _dcmPatientVerificationAdjustIssuerOfPatientID:

+    :ref:`Patient Verification Fetch Size <dcmPatientVerificationAdjustIssuerOfPatientID>`",boolean,"Indicates if the Issuer Of Patient ID shall be adjusted to the value returned by the PDQ Service.

+    (dcmPatientVerificationAdjustIssuerOfPatientID)"
+    "
     .. _dcmPatientVerificationPeriod:

     :ref:`Patient Verification Period <dcmPatientVerificationPeriod>`",string,"Period in which Patient Demographic will be verified.
 If absent, Patient Verification will not be renewed for Patients verified in the past.